 — ‘The Female Sublime’, Women’s Art Magazine 1995, no. 58, 8–10.

-— ‘Gender and the Picturesque: Recording Ruins in the Landscape of Patriarchy’ in Public Bodies–Private States, eds Jane Brettle and Sally Rice, Manchester University Press, 1995, 78–95.
+— ‘Gender and the Picturesque: Recording Ruins in the Landscape of Patriarchy’ in Public Bodies–Private StatesLink opens in a new window, eds Jane Brettle and Sally Rice, Manchester University Press, 1995, 78–95.

-— ‘Unblocking the Oedipal: Karoline von Günderode and the Female Sublime’ in Political Gender: Texts and Contexts, eds Sally Ledger, Josephine McDonagh and Jane Spencer, New York, London, Harvester Wheatsheaf, 1995, 129–143.
+— ‘Unblocking the Oedipal: Karoline von Günderode and the Female Sublime’ in Political Gender: Texts and ContextsLink opens in a new window, eds Sally Ledger, Josephine McDonagh and Jane Spencer, New York, London, Harvester Wheatsheaf, 1995, 129–143.

 — ‘Women of Substance’, Everywoman (May), 1995, 22–3.